paintdotnet/apidocs/README.md

 4. To open the preview tab, press Ctrl+Shift+V (or right click on the tab and then on Open Preview)

 ## Local Building
-You may need to edit `docfx.json` to point it at where you have the Paint.NET DLLs if they are not in `C:\Program Files\paint.net`.
-In that case, do not include `docfx.json` in your pull request (do not commit it).
+You will need to temporarily edit `docfx.json` to point it at where you have the Paint.NET DLLs.
+Right now it's configured for where I (Rick) have the latest build of the portable x64 ZIP.

 How to build the docs and get into a nice edit/build loop:
 1. Run `restore.cmd`.
 It will install `docfx`. **You only need to do this once.**